casper-network/juliet/juliet.md

 ### Timeouts

 Like heartbeats, timeouts are out of scope for the core protocol, but an implementation may consider adding built-in support for these.
 As applications using the juliet protocol will already have to address potential response cancellations by remote peers, an implementation can support callers specifying a timeout for every request by tracking these, then sending an implicit cancellation to the peer and yielding a synthesized response cancellation to the application.

+## Notes on security

+TODO: Write out core principles behind design, in terms of security

+* How to determine maximum memory usage from parameters.
+Should also include malicious clients holding hostage with large requests (timeouts should address this).
+* The reasoning behind the cancellation limit.
+* Explain the limit for one in-progress multi-frame message.